VinceCabs/GAUnit/docs/tutorial.rst

 .. _write_tracking_plan:

-Write your tracking plan
+Write your tracking plan 📑
 ------------------------------

 GAUnit offers various ways to define a *tracking plan*.
 Below, you will use a JSON file.
-You could also use Google Sheet or Python dictionary to define which events you expect for your test case.
+You could also use Google Sheet or Python dictionary to define which events you expect for your test case, but that's for later (see :ref:`howtos`).

-..
-TODO link to howto

 First, create a ``tracking_plan.json`` file where you specify the expected
 events: